|Servicing category||Overall ranking||Management and organization||Loan administration||Ranking outlook|

 |Industry experience||Company tenure||Industry experience||Company tenure||Industry experience||Company tenure||Industry experience||Company tenure|

-LNR operates its special servicing platform through SPT's REIS business segment.
 As of Dec.
-31, 2019, it reported 174 employees in its special servicing group.
-The president of REIS reports to SPT's president, who in turn reports to SPT's CEO.
-The managing director, head of special servicing (MD-SS), who has 27 years of experience, reports to REIS' president.
-The MD-SS has four director-level direct reports, who respectively oversee loan asset management (LAM); real estate asset management (REAM); commercial loan servicing, investor reporting and analytics; and surveillance.
+31, 2022, LNR reported 176 employees in its special servicing group.
+The president of REIS, who is also the president of Starwood Mortgage Capital (an SPT affiliate), reports to SPT's president, who in turn reports to SPT's CEO.
+The managing director, head of special servicing (MD-SS), who has more than 30 years of experience, reports to REIS' president.
+The MD-SS has four director-level direct reports who respectively oversee loan asset management (LAM); real estate asset management (REAM); loan servicing, investor reporting and analytics; and surveillance.

-- REAM, an 18-person unit, is headed by a director with 37 years of experience (25 years with LNR).
-REO asset management and disposition functions are handled by this group.
-The director has four direct reports, including two regional team leaders (East and West Coast), a senior manager of operations, and a real estate transition manager, who oversees the loan-to-REO process.
+- REAM, a 16-person unit, is headed by a director who has more than 40 years of experience (27 years with LNR).
+This group handles REO asset management and disposition functions.
+The director has four direct reports, including two highly seasoned regional team leaders (East and West Coast), a senior manager of operations, and a real estate transition manager who oversees the loan-to-REO process.

-- The commercial loan servicing, investor reporting, and analytics group is headed by a director with 27 years of experience, including 18 years with LNR.
+- The commercial loan servicing, investor reporting, and analytics group is headed by a director with more than 30 years of experience, including 20 years with LNR.
 This 23-person unit handles investor reporting, shadows primary servicers' loan administration work, and provides administrative support on loans for which LNR is the named special servicer.

-- The surveillance group is managed by a director who has over 20 years of industry experience.
-This 11-member group, which includes five rotational analysts, monitors LNR's CMBS portfolio performance, interacts with primary servicers, and handles investor and rating agency relations.
+- The surveillance group is managed by a director who has 22 years of industry experience.
+This 13-member group, which includes five rotational analysts, monitors LNR's CMBS portfolio performance, interacts with primary servicers, and handles investor and rating agency relations.

 - SPT departments that support the LNR platform include finance, human resources, legal, IT, and internal audit and compliance.